-We’ve previously written about how technology can be used to identify gender pay gaps, and as this year’s deadline looms (9 April 2019), let’s look at what has changed over the past 12 months.
+We’ve previously written about how technology can be used to identify gender pay gaps.

 Using technology to identify gender pay gaps

 At Silver Cloud HR, we are passionate about using HR technology to solve data-collection issues.
 Thanks to artificial intelligence and automation, it’s much easier to download comprehensive reports.
 But extracting the relevant data isn’t always straight-forward.

 To gather the information in a single dashboard, you may need an integrated payroll and HR system.
 After all, if details relating to contractual working hours and pay information are collated in separate systems, it could take significant man-hours to extrapolate the information.
 Historically, the inaccessibility of such data has partially caused the pay gap.
 Without the in-house time or skills to create the manual dashboards, it was easier to simply ’do nothing’.

 Support from software providers

 Since the reporting of the gender pay gap came into effect, it was pleasing to see many software vendors developing new modules and processes to simplify the reporting process.

 Gapsquare has been leading the way in applying data science to HR decision-making.
 Their software allows HR teams to analyse their data to determine pay transparency as well as gender and diversity pay gaps.

 Of course, if you have already installed an HRIS, you may find that they already have gender pay gap reporting modules.
 For example, Cascade has incorporated a new reporting element to assist users with UK pay gap reporting regulations.
 With two options available, the module includes the six figures required for the gender pay gap reporting.